As crisis in Ukraine grows, aid agencies rush in supplies - The Boston Globe

-RZESZOW, Poland (AP) — As Russia’s invasion of Ukraine enters its fourth week, aid agencies continue to ramp up their efforts to bring much-needed relief supplies to civilians affected by the fighting, and also to over 3 million refugees who have fled the country since the conflict began.
+RZESZOW, Poland — As Russia’s invasion of Ukraine enters its fourth week, aid agencies continue to ramp up their efforts to bring much-needed relief supplies to civilians affected by the fighting and also to more than 3.2 million refugees who have fled the country since the conflict began.

-Rzeszow, the largest city in southeastern Poland, roughly 100 kilometres from the Ukrainian border, has become a humanitarian aid hub for the region.
-By road and by air, aid supplies — including food, blankets, solar lamps, warm clothing, mattresses, jerrycans and plastic sheeting — continue to arrive in a massive warehouse run by the U.N. refugee agency, UNHCR, next to the airport outside Rzezsow.
+Rzeszow, the largest city in southeastern Poland, roughly 100 kilometers from the Ukrainian border, has become a humanitarian aid hub for the region.
+By road and by air, aid supplies — including food, blankets, solar lamps, warm clothing, mattresses, jerrycans, and plastic sheeting — continue to arrive in a massive warehouse run by the UN refugee agency, UNHCR, next to the airport outside Rzeszow.

 Advertisement